Welcome » IT Booklets » Audit » Appendix A: Examination Procedures

 papers if necessary.

-Objective 13: Determine whether management effectively
+Objective 13: Determine whether management effectively oversees

-provided by technology service providers:
+technology service providers:

 1. Determine whether management directly audits the service